Information about the members of the National Animal Welfare Advisory Committee.

 Dr Karin Schütz MSc, PhD

 Karin Schütz was nominated by the New Zealand Society of Animal Production to provide knowledge and experience of animal science.
-Karin is an animal scientist with a MSc in biology and PhD in ethology that focused on behavioural and genetic changes due to selection for high production in chickens.
+Karin is an animal scientist with an MSc in biology and PhD in ethology that focused on behavioural and genetic changes due to selection for high production in chickens.
 She was born and raised in Sweden and has been a scientist with AgResearch since 2004 where she is mainly working with the welfare of dairy cattle.
-She is currently proud 'owner' of 4 cats that decided that a domesticated life is better than gully life.
+She is currently proud "owner" of 4 cats that decided that a domesticated life is better than gully life.